yoliberpichardo/Nine-mens-morris/README.md

 4. Later the game begins.
 ## Pre requirements:
 #### System Operative: Windows 10.
-## AUTHORS OR DEVELOPERS OF THE GAME:
+## AUTHOR OR DEVELOPER OF THE GAME:
 ***

  * Jerson Cuevas Diaz.